Sidhu attacks those who offer 'lollipops' for seeking votes ahead of polls | Politics

 Addressing a gathering of the Hindu Mahasabha here, Sidhu wondered if anybody would talk about the welfare of the state.

-''They (politicians) offer lollipops...this is free, that is free, which happened in the last two months (ahead of the Punjab Assembly polls slated to be held early next year),'' he said.
+''They (politicians) offer lollipops...this is free, that is free, which happened in the last two months,'' he said.

 The cricketer-turned-politician asked people to question those politicians as regards how would they fulfil such promises.